SwarleyAUS/ESP32_1Wheel/README.md

 # ESP32_1Wheel

-This is code for a DIY onewheel utilising and ESP32 and MPU6050.
+This is code for a DIY onewheel utilising an ESP32 and MPU6050.

 Connections:
 DIO 2 - Internal LED